NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 PD: first python code I did... sure it could be improved, but working fine and easy understand its workflows and to modify in future releases.

-1st-Mayor updated, i was looking for an option to re-use previous generated images, and i did one approach, basing on their generated latents, available under txt2img tab, accordion: Latent Experimentals.
+1st-Mayor updated, i was looking for an option to re-use previous generated latents of images, and i did one approach, basing on their generated latents, available under txt2img tab, accordion: Latent Experimentals.
+For one or sumatories of latens... look and the info txt file to make it work.

 Works fairly well, but only with DDIMM (ETA=1) and Euler Ancestral, while other schedulers are hard to find the right conbination (or impossible), with DDIM & Euler A you may get pretty good definition and images based on a previous generation, from same model or from a different model.